 The courses we offer here at the NCYC, as an accredited Discover Sailing Centre, are conducted by experienced & Australian Sailing qualified instructors.
 Your instructor will follow the syllabus for each course and sign off the relevant section once this is completed.
 On completion of the syllabus you will receive an electronic certificate.

-The Start Powerboating course is designed to meet the National competencies for boat licencing, and as such is well recognised throughout Australia.
-Roads & Maritime NSW recognise the Australian Sailing Start Powerboating certificate and this may be submitted for the granting of a NSW General Boat Licence.
+The 1-day Start Powerboating course is designed to meet the National competencies for boat licencing, and as such is well recognised throughout Australia.
+Roads & Maritime NSW recognise the Australian Sailing Start Powerboating certificate and this may be submitted for the direct granting of a NSW General Boat Licence.
 NSW boat licence applicants who complete an Australian Sailing powerboat course will need to:

 - Fill in an application for a Boat Drivers Licence